Abdoulaye Wade: 2012 election for third term

-On January 27, 2012, Abdoulaye Wade was officially approved by the Constitutional Council to run for a highly controversial third term.
+On 27 January 2012, he was officially approved by the Constitutional Council to run for a highly controversial third term.
 Following this declaration, enraged mobs engaged in violent protests throughout the city.
 After the first round vote, Abdoulaye Wade acknowledged on 27 February 2012 that he had failed to win a majority in the election and would have to face a run-off.
 He subsequently lost the second round of voting, held on 25 March 2012, to the opposition candidate Macky Sall; Sall had received the backing of all of the candidates who were defeated in the first round, and he defeated Wade by a wide margin.

+Wade was internationally praised for his handling of the 2012 presidential election, after congratulating his opponent on his victory and peacefully stepping down.
+Wade's quick concession was praised by the African Union, European Union, United Nations and the United States.
+It was pointed out that the leaders ruling some of Senegal's neighbors (including Guinea, Gambia and Guinea-Bissau) had all previously used the army to maintain their grasp on power.
+Because of this, Wade is considered among the rare African leaders who are committed to democracy.
 Sall succeeded Wade as President on 2 April 2012.

-After presidential service